-As an investor or trader, there are three tax classifications that you will fall under.
-With the new tax code, your trading status with the IRS will dictate how you are taxed and more importantly, how much you will be taxed.
+As an investor or trader, there are three trader tax statuses that you will fall under.
+With the new tax code, your trader tax status with the IRS will dictate how you are taxed and more importantly, how much you will be taxed.

-Understanding what trading status you should have can be the difference in saving thousands of dollars every year in taxes.
+Understanding what trader tax status you should have can be the difference in saving thousands of dollars every year in taxes.
 Here is a breakdown of three three trading statuses with the IRS and how you can save a ton of money with the right structure.

 Default Trader Status